 2. When normal marketing is effective, it’s for the wrong reason

 It’s not just that experiential is awesome: it’s that “normal” marketing is kind of off-putting.
 The purpose of marketing is to advertise merchandise, but more specifically it’s to make people remember your brand, but marketing has been going in a new direction recently in order to do the thing it’s designed to do.
 It has become very annoying.
 Literally.
 Think of some of the advertisements you’ve seen on TV recently.
 They aren’t designed to tell you about a product, they are designed to be quite annoying so they stay in your mind.
 Do you remember “head on!
 Apply directly to the forehead!
 Head on!
 Apply directly to the forehead!”?
 Sure, it was effective, but everyone hated it (that’s not a scientific opinion, but we’re pretty sure it’s right).
-Of course, it was effective in the short term, but is that product around anymore?
+Of course it was effective in the short term, but is that product around anymore?

 You want your brand to be around for a long time.
 Look at our clients, Godiva, Heidi, Icelandic, these are actual brands that have been around for a while and want to stay around for a while.
 These quick tricks of annoying advertising are not the ideal solution for them, and if you’re reading this blog they’re probably not the right solution for your brand, either.
 Companies want to make an impression, but they want it to be the correct kind.
 Being irritating will definitely keep you in people’s minds, but not for the right reason.
 Impression is everything.
 You want people to say “oh yeah, that’s your brand, they’re awesome,” not “oh yeah, that’s your brand, they had those annoying commercials…”

 So do those things work?
 Yeah, but not for the right reasons, and just because you remember a company doesn’t mean that you have a good feeling about them.
 Your feelings toward a brand determine if you will become a customer.
-Remember this in part 2, by the way, because we’re going to talk a lot about feeling and how it affects customers’ perceptions.
+Remember this in part 2, by the way, because we’re going to talk a lot about feeling and how it effects customers’ perceptions.
 In fact, part 2 is going to be centered around the final pitfall of traditional advertising and the reason that experiential provides such a massively more effective outcome.
-Hint: it’s all based on feeling.
+Hint: it’s all based around feeling.